Australia targets Big Tobacco in crackdown on vaping

 But in recent years, Australia has struggled to contain the explosion in recreational vaping, particularly among teenagers.

 "Vaping has become the number one behavioural issue in high schools.
-And it's becoming widespread in primary schools," Health Minister Mark Butler said in a speech excerpt.
+And it's becoming widespread in primary schools," Health Minister Mark Butler said.

 "Just like they did with smoking, Big Tobacco has taken another addictive product, wrapped it in shiny packaging and added flavours to create a new generation of nicotine addicts."